Challenges for Reinforcement Learning in Quantum Circuit Design

-\emph{Value-based RL} approaches like DQN are used to approximate the optimal value function $Q^{*}$ via $Q_{\theta}$ to derive a behavior policy $\pi$ based on multi-armed bandit selection \cite{watkins1992q,mnih2015human}.
-Alternatively, \emph{Policy-based RL} approximate $\pi^{*}$ from trajectories $\tau$ of experience tuples $\langle s_t, a_t, r_t, s_{t+1} \rangle$ per time step $t$, generated by parameterized function approximators $\pi_{\theta}$, directly learning the policy parameters $\theta$ via gradient ascent on $\nabla_\theta J(\pi_\theta) = \nabla_\theta \mathbb{E}_{\pi_\theta}\left[ G(\tau)\right]$ \cite{watkins1992q,sutton2018reinforcement}.
-For simplicity we omit the parameter indices $\theta$ of $\pi$, $V$ and $Q$ for the following.
-To enable updates using policy rollouts of incomplete episodes, the incorporation of the value network $V^\pi$ to build the advantage $A_t^\pi=Q^\pi(s_t,a_t) - V^\pi(s_t)$ has been proposed and is referred to as \textit{Advantageous Actor-Critic} (A2C), where $\pi$ represents the actor $V^\pi$ represents the critic \cite{mnih2016asynchronous}. \textit{Proximal Policy Optimization} (PPO) offers an alternative approach, maximizing the surrogate objective $L = \min\left\{\omega_t A_t^\pi, \text{clip}(\omega_t, 1 - \epsilon, 1 + \epsilon)A_t^\pi\right\}$, with $\omega_t = \frac{\pi_(a_{t}|s_{t})}{\pi_{\textit{old}}(a_{t}|s_{t})}$, where $\pi_{old}(a_{t}|s_{t})$ is the previous policy, and the clipping parameter $\epsilon$ that restricts the magnitude of policy updates \cite{schulman2017proximal}.
+\emph{Value-based RL} approaches such as DQN approximate the optimal value function $Q^{*}$ using parameterized function approximators $Q_{\theta}$ to derive a behavior policy $\pi$ based on multiarmed bandit selection \cite{watkins1992q,mnih2015human}.
+Alternatively, \emph{Policy-based RL} approximates $\pi^{*}$ from trajectories $\tau$ of experience tuples $\langle s_t, a_t, r_t, s_{t+1} \rangle$ generated by $\pi_{\theta}$, directly learning the policy parameters $\theta$ via gradient ascent on $\nabla_\theta \mathbb{E}_{\pi_\theta}\left[ G(\tau)\right]$ \cite{watkins1992q,sutton2018reinforcement}.
+For simplicity, we omit the parameter indices $\theta$ of $\pi$, $V$, and $Q$ for the following. \textit{Advantageous Actor-Critic} (A2C) incorporates the value network $V^\pi$ to build the advantage $A_t^\pi=Q^\pi(s_t,a_t) - V^\pi(s_t)$, enabling updates using policy rollouts of incomplete episodes, where $\pi$ represents the actor and $V^\pi$ represents the critic \cite{mnih2016asynchronous}. \textit{Proximal Policy Optimization} (PPO) offers an alternative approach, maximizing the surrogate objective

+with $\omega_t = \frac{\pi_(a_{t} \mid s_{t})}{\pi_{\textit{old}}(a_{t} \mid s_{t})}$, where $\pi_{old}(a_{t} \mid s_{t})$ is the previous policy, and the clipping parameter $\epsilon$ restricts the magnitude of policy updates \cite{schulman2017proximal}.
 PPO has been recently proven to ensure stable policy improvement, thus being a theoretically sound alternative to vanilla actor-critic approaches \cite{grudzien2022mirror}.
-Similarly, applying clipping to twin Q-functions in combination with delayed policy updates with \textit{Twin Delayed DDPG} (TD3), has been shown to improve \textit{Deep Deterministic Policy Gradient} (DDPG), approximating both a $Q$ and $\pi$ \cite{dankwa2019twin}.
-Building upon those improvements, \textit{Soft Actor Critic} (SAC) bridges the gap between value-base Q-learning and policy gradient approaches and has shown state-of-the-art performance in various continuous control robotic benchmark tasks \cite{haarnoja2018soft}.
+Similarly, applying clipping to twin Q functions in combination with delayed policy updates with \textit{Twin Delayed DDPG} (TD3) has been shown to improve \textit{Deep Deterministic Policy Gradient} (DDPG), approximating both $Q$ and $\pi$ \cite{dankwa2019twin}.
+Building upon those improvements, \textit{Soft Actor Critic} (SAC) bridges the gap between value-based Q-learning and policy gradient approaches and has shown state-of-the-art performance in various continuous control robotic benchmark tasks \cite{haarnoja2018soft}.